 - If you want to train your employees how to tell if money is fake or not, then they can refer to the app with a couple of clicks, instead of reading through time-consuming piles of paper.

 - Employees who are on-shift can fill in forms to keep records of their financial activity, preventing errors in the process.
 They can easily create receipts and share them with upper management with the click of a button.

-- In addition, Connecteam includes communication, time tracking and workflow capabilities.
-And all of this is free to use.
+- In addition, Connecteam includes communication, employee time tracking and workflow capabilities.
+And all of this is a free to use task management software.

 Gone are the days of dated record-keeping tools such as pen, paper and spreadsheets.
 Connecteam helps cash-only business owners save time, effort and money.

 As you can see, running a cash-only business does present its fair share of pros and cons.
 While the prospect of no credit card fees and instant payments can be extremely tempting, your customers’ convenience and your business’ financial security both suffer because of it.

 So it’s important to think carefully before you decide whether to go cash-only or to stick with digital payment methods.
 One thing is for sure, even cash-only businesses can benefit from using small business software to streamline their daily business processes.